UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_09.md

 ## How to read a docstring

 Ok great\!
-Now that we’ve written and explained our functions with a standardized format, where do we read it?
+Now that we’ve written and explained our functions with a standardized format, we can read it in our file easily but what if our function is located in a different file?
 How can we learn what it does, when reading our code?

 We learned in the first assignment that we can learn more about built-in